CodingGarden/faqs/README.md

 ## How did you make those overlays / chat window?

-All of my overlays were created live on stream!
-(Links to videos coming soon...)

-All of the code for my overlays is open source under the MIT license.
-Links to the repos can be found here: https://git.io/stream-code
+All of my overlays were created live on stream and all of the code is open source under the MIT license!
+Read more about that [here](./OVERLAYS_CHAT_MANAGER.md).

 ## Will this stream be available later?